JashanApp/jashan/cloud-recommendations/README.md

 # Recommendation Algorithm

-The code here was hosted on Google Cloud Platform and deployed as a Cloud Function to respond to HTTP requests from the Jashan mobile application with song recommendations for the group.
+The code here was hosted on Google Cloud Platform and deployed as a Cloud Function to respond to HTTP requests from the Jashan mobile application with recommendations.

 Jashan uses the upvotes and downvotes of users in a party to generate song recommendations that appeal to the entire group.
 This is a way for people to discover songs at the intersection of their music tastes.
 Here is a brief outline of the algorithm: